uncw-library/vivo-docker2/README.md

 1. On first startup, log in with user: vivo_root@mydomain.edu password: rootPassword
 1. Any users/instance data is preserved in docker bind mounted volumes to the tdb* volumes in this repo.
 1. Subsequent `docker-compose down` and `docker-compose up --build` will retain the persistant docker volumes.
-1. If you wish to start clean, `docker volume rm vivo-docker2_tdbContentModels vivo-docker2_tdbModels` will delete the volumes holding user/instance data.
+1. If you wish to start clean, `docker volume rm vivo-docker2_solr_data` will delete the volume holding user/instance data.

-## VIVO Development

-Exposing the solr instance to localhost:8983 can be done by adding `ports: 8983:8983` to the solr section of docker-compose.yml
+## Solr access for dev

+In the docker-compose.yml, adding a `ports: 8983:8983` will expose the solr instance to localhost:8983.
+The build otherwise makes solr unreachable everywhere except from the vivo container.

 ## Revising the Theme

+The custom theme lives at ./vivo/uncw_theme  It is included in the docker container during 'docker build'

 You can disable the theme caching in the Site Admin page: "Activate developer Panel" / "Defeat the template cache".
 Then, you can edit files in the "nemo" folder and see the changes in real time at localhost:8080.
 On the next `docker-compose up --build` the changes will be baked into your vivo image.